bfieldtools/bfieldtools/docs/auto_examples/coil_design/mamba_coil_design.rst

     Computing the inductance matrix...
     Computing self-inductance matrix using rough quadrature (degree=2).
 For higher accuracy, set quad_degree to 4 or more.
     Estimating 34964 MiB required for 3184 by 3184 vertices...
-    Computing inductance matrix in 100 chunks (7721 MiB memory free), when approx_far=True using more chunks is faster...
+    Computing inductance matrix in 160 chunks (4872 MiB memory free), when approx_far=True using more chunks is faster...
-    Computing potential matrix
+    Computing 1/r-potential matrix
-    Inductance matrix computation took 51.41 seconds.
+    Inductance matrix computation took 59.93 seconds.
     Pre-existing problem not passed, creating...
     Passing parameters to problem...
     Passing problem to solver...